 Water from the well field is safe to drink without treatment.
 However, to protect your health, the City's drinking water is disinfected using Chlorine.
-Chlorine concentration is measured continuously at the treatment plant and is checked at various points in the system and at the springs weekly.
+Chlorine concentration is measured continuously at the treatment plant and is checked at various points in the system weekly.
 Enough chlorine is added at the head of the plant to provide approximately one part per million (ppm) of residual chlorine after treatment.
-Water from the well field is relatively high in iron and manganese.
-Neither poses a health risk, but can cause the water to be discolored and affect the taste.
-The well field water is filtered to remove iron, manganese and other contaminants and treated with sodium hydroxide to minimize the leaching of lead and copper from household plumbing.
-Water from the springs is chlorinated but is not filtered or treated in any other manner.
+Water from the well field contains iron and manganese.
+Neither of these pose a health risk.
+They may cause discoloration or affect taste.
+Therefore, water from the well field is filtered to minimize this possibility.
+Filtered water is treated with sodium hydroxide to minimize the leaching of lead and copper from household plumbing.